 Does Alcohol Affect Sperm Count?

-There are other vices, as well, that can affect sperm count, besides alcohol.
+In addition to alcohol, there are other vices that can affect sperm count.
 Smoking tobacco is thought not only to decrease the quality of a woman’s eggs, but it is thought to reduce a man’s sperm count.
-Illicit drugs like cocaine, as well, have been demonstrated to affect sperm count.
-Marijuana tends to have a similar affect on sperm count, and is also likely to cause a man to have more abnormal sperm.
+Illicit drugs, like cocaine, and marijuana have been shown to lower sperm count, and is also likely to cause a man to have more abnormal sperm.
 Even caffeine, some experts suggest, can affect sperm count as much as alcohol affects sperm count.